 This review covers the above resource scheduling optimization tools in detail, followed by a list of additional resource planning and scheduling tools to check out.

 monday.com offers various views to represent data, so each team member can work according to his preferences.
 With workload view, you can easily see who’s able to take on more work and who’s not.
-Gain insight into your team’s work capacity, no matter where you are, the monday.com app gives you the flexibility and power to run your team on the go.
+Gain insight into your team’s work capacity and make adjustments to timelines or ownership accordingly— no matter where you are.
+The monday.com app gives you the flexibility and power to run your team on the go.
 You can organize your daily work, projects, and teams all in one place.

-monday.com’s integrates with apps like Slack, Excel, Google Drive, Gmail, Google Calendar, Jira, GitHub, Trello, Dropbox, Typeform and others, accessible via Zapier.
+Monday.com has over 40 integrates with apps like Slack, Excel, Google Drive, Gmail, Google Calendar, Jira, GitHub, Trello, Dropbox, Typeform, and others, accessible via Zapier.

 monday.com costs from $17/month for two users.